 Check Qualifications & Licenses

 Each state requires different business licenses and insurance policies, so be sure to check requirements in your state before meeting with a potential contractor.
 Only allow licensed installers to work on your home, including subcontractors the company may hire.
-Ask the installer if they plan to use subcontractors, what company they will be hired from, and their professional experience.

 Ask About Their Products & Services